An electrocardiogram (ECG) is a

 - If your chest is very hairy, the technician may shave or clip small patches of hair, as needed, so that the electrodes will stick closely to your skin.

-- Electrodes will be attached to your chest and abdomen (belly).
+- Electrodes will be attached to your

 - The wires will be attached to the electrodes.